berkeleyauv/perception/README.md

     git clone https://github.com/berkeleyauv/perception.git

-and install it
+Change into the cloned repo directory and install it

-    pip3 install -e perception/
+    pip3 install -e ./

 Install all dependencies with